Richard C. Schwartz

 Richard C. Schwartz (born 14 September 1949), is an American systemic family therapist, academic, author, and creator of the Internal Family Systems (IFS) branch of therapy.
 He developed his foundational work with IFS in the 1980s after theorizing that his clients were made up of many different pieces of "parts" of their "Self."
 He teaches that, "Our inner parts contain valuable qualities and our core Self knows how to heal, allowing us to become integrated and whole.
 In IFS all parts are welcome."

 Career

 Schwartz earned his Ph.D. in marriage and family therapy from Purdue University.
-He has taught at several institutions, including the Institute for Juvenile Research at the University of Illinois at Chicago and Northwestern University as well as Harvard Medical School.
+He has taught at several institutions, including the Institute for Juvenile Research at the University of Illinois at Chicago and Northwestern University as well as Cambridge Health Alliance.

 He is the founder of the Center for Self Leadership in 2000, but in 2019, the organization changed its name to the IFS Institute.

-Controversies

-A 2025 article published in The Cut alleges that while working at Castlewood Treatment Center, Richard C. Schwartz was aware of Mark Schwartz' (no relation) IFS patient treatment that became the subject of abuse and recovered memories lawsuits.
-It also claims that according to Harvard staff Schwartz did not teach at Harvard Medical School, but instead was a non-faculty teaching associate at the Cambridge Health Alliance.
+Although Schwartz has been featured in hundreds of articles and podcasts worldwide with positive reviews of IFS, one 2025 article published in The Cut alleged that while consulting for Castlewood Treatment Center, Richard C. Schwartz was aware of Mark Schwartz's (no relation) IFS patient treatment that became the subject of abuse and recovered memories lawsuits.